 Design what consumers will fall in love with and produce only what is worth producing.
 Do it not just for the financial benefit – which is obviously huge - but also for your brand image.
 Nowadays consumers are demanding for more concrete sustainable actions.
 Sustalytics is such an easy step for any brand: show you value your consumers’ voice before producing.

 BT: Tell us about your workspace.
-As an entrepreneur and a CEO, what is it that motivates and drives you?
+As an entrepreneur, a CEO and in female leadership, what is it that motivates and drives you?
 What are your non-negotiables?

 JE: My key driver is the Sustalytics team – not only they are passionate, but they’re also incredibly talented people.
 The cherry on top of the cake is that we share the same goal, the same vision and the same values.
 Sometimes I stop and think about it – it’s not a non-negotiable because it happened naturally but I am definitely extremely thankful for the opportunity of working with each of them.

 BT: We’ve seen a great shift in how businesses are managed due to the pandemic.
 What are the pros and cons of the recent changes?
-What are the challenges and the benefits to a CEO of a company?
+What are the challenges and benefits of being a Chief Executive of a company?

 JE: For us, working remotely has always been the “normal” thing to do.
 Our clients and collaborators are in Europe, US and Latam so it doesn’t really matter where you are.